-The provost office, office of general counsel and human capital services have worked together to anticipate many of the common questions that frequently arise when employees consider a voluntary separation incentive program.
+The provost office, office of general counsel and human Resources have worked together to anticipate many of the common questions that frequently arise when employees consider a voluntary separation incentive program.
 If you have a question that has not been addressed below, please contact us at email@example.com.

 |ELIGIBILITY & PARTICIPATION|

 1. Who is eligible to participate?